atreyasha/spp-explainability/docs/develop.md

     3. Own-thoughts

+        1.  read paper again to get some familiarity with terms and algorithms

-        1.  provide evidence for why different forms of compression improve explainable model performance
+        2.  provide evidence for why different forms of compression improve explainable model performance

-        2.  can map linear to decision tree as extra work
+        3.  can map linear to decision tree as extra work

-        3.  make comparison of single-threaded sequential speeds of both model over test set
+        4.  make comparison of single-threaded sequential speeds of both model over test set

-        4.  show possibilities of fixing errors on the test set with general changes to the regex model which are much easier to do compared to the tensor model
+        5.  show possibilities of fixing errors on the test set with general changes to the regex model which are much easier to do compared to the tensor model

-        5.  show cases where we could avoid adversarial cases using the insight of the regex model
+        6.  show cases where we could avoid adversarial cases using the insight of the regex model

-        6.  would be interesting to deterministically export which patterns for sure lead to which class, could help to identify adversarial samples via tinkering
+        7.  would be interesting to deterministically export which patterns for sure lead to which class, could help to identify adversarial samples via tinkering

-        7.  add information on memory compression resulting from regex compression methods
+        8.  add information on memory compression resulting from regex compression methods

-        8.  compare oracle performance with those from other papers
+        9.  compare oracle performance with those from other papers

-        9.  semirings, abstract algebra and how they are used for finite-state machines in Forward and Viterbi algorithms -\> go deeper into this to get some background
+        10. semirings, abstract algebra and how they are used for finite-state machines in Forward and Viterbi algorithms -\> go deeper into this to get some background

-        10. use more appropriate and generalized semiring terminology from Peng et al. 2019 -\> more generalized compared to SoPa paper
+        11. use more appropriate and generalized semiring terminology from Peng et al. 2019 -\> more generalized compared to SoPa paper

-        11. Chomsky hierarchy of languages -\> might be relevant especially relating to CFGs
+        12. Chomsky hierarchy of languages -\> might be relevant especially relating to CFGs

-        12. FSA/WFSAs -\> input theoretical CS, mathematics background
+        13. FSA/WFSAs -\> input theoretical CS, mathematics background
             to describe these

-        13. ANN\'s historical literature -\> describe how ANNs
+        14. ANN\'s historical literature -\> describe how ANNs
             approximate symbolic representations

-        14. extension/recommendations -\> transducer for seq2seq tasks
+        15. extension/recommendations -\> transducer for seq2seq tasks

 ## Completed